Fraktur & German Script

 My logo is a fraktur monogram, a capital S.

 In Germany, the old German cursive script developed in the 16th century is also sometimes called Fraktur.
-The word comes from Latin and means “broken script,” so called because of its ornamental curlicues, which break the continuous line of a word.
+The word comes from Latin and means “broken script,” so called because of its angular appearance, according to some sources.

 When the word fraktur is used in English, it generally refers to the typeface.
 An exception is its use in the Pennsylvania German culture to refer to documents that are illuminated with folk art.
 Read more about Pennsylvania German Fraktur here.